Embrace your feelings (without food)

 Find comfort in discomfort.

 The goal of new treatment approaches is to encourage people to live with uncomfortable emotions so they’re not compelled to numb them with food, says Evan Forman, PhD, Psychology Professor at Drexel University.
-He co-authored a study in Obesity in 2016 comparing acceptance-based treatment—which focuses on tolerating discomfort and making mindful decisions—with traditional behavioral therapies like distracting oneself from unhealthy eating.
-Patients in the acceptance-based program lost significantly more weight.
+He co-authored a study in Obesity in 2016 comparing acceptance-based treatment—which focuses on tolerating discomfort and making mindful decisions—with traditional behavioural therapies like distracting oneself from unhealthy eating.
+Patients in the acceptance-based programme lost significantly more weight.

 ”Maybe you taught yourself in the past that the only way to feel less sad was to eat ice cream, and it became a habit,” says Forman, author of Effective Weight Loss: An Acceptance-Based Behavioral Approach.
 “But tolerating the sadness is a skill you can acquire.
 Instead of saying ‘I can’t stand feeling this way,’ you say ‘It’s OK.
 Sadness is part of being human.
 I will embrace it and learn from it.’”